-Snow-covered rock crevasses are a difficult-to-discern hazard you may encounter during snow travel.
-You will often encounter these hazards in snow-covered rock gardens or over/through rock outcrop areas.
-Careful research of your terrain before your trip, in snow-free conditions, may help you to identify and avoid these areas.
+Snow-covered rock crevasses are a difficult-to-discern hazard that you may encounter during snow travel.
+You will often encounter these hazards in snow-covered rock gardens or over/through areas of rocky outcrops.
+Careful research of the terrain before your trip in snow-free conditions may help you to identify and avoid these areas.
 Google Maps may be a good tool to see where these rock gardens and outcrops exist on your proposed route.
 Using your poles to probe as you travel may also help.

-Be prepared to self-rescue and partner rescue with the tools you carry and knowledge of extraction techniques.
-When dealing with hazards like these your best bet is to retreat/backtrack to the solid terrain that you already safely crossed and reassess your options.
-The following three-photo series from John Platt shows experienced climbers avoiding a cornice.
-However, they also soon discovered they were crossing an area with snow-covered rock crevasses, large enough to fall into.
+Be prepared to self-rescue and partner rescue with the tools you carry and have knowledge of extraction techniques.
+When dealing with hazards like these, your best bet is to retreat/backtrack to the solid terrain that you already safely crossed and reassess your options.
+The following 3-photo series from John Platt shows experienced climbers avoiding a cornice.
+However, they also soon discovered that they were crossing an area with snow-covered rock crevasses large enough to fall into.